Improving Webcam Eye-Tracking: Impact of Hardware and Head Stabilization on Data Quality

 Sampling Goal

-We conducted an a priori power analysis via Monte Carlo simulation in R. Data from 21 participants, collected online using the Gorilla experimental platform during the development of the webgazeR package and employing the same stimuli and VVWP design, were used to seed the simulations.
+We conducted an a priori power analysis via Monte Carlo simulation in R. Data from 21 participants, collected online using the Gorilla experimental platform during the development of the {webgazeR} (Geller et al. (2025)) package and employing the same stimuli and VVWP design, were used to seed the simulations.
 In these data, we observed a cohort effect of approximately 3%.
 Using this value as our seed, we collapsed the data across time bins to compute binomial counts per trial and fit a binomial generalized linear mixed model (GLMM) to obtain fixed-effect estimates.
 We then augmented the dataset by adding a between-subjects factor for webcam quality, with participants evenly assigned to high- and standard-quality groups.
 In the high-quality webcam group, we modeled both a higher overall fixation rate and a larger cohort effect, whereas in the standard-quality group the cohort effect was halved relative to the high-quality group.
 Simulated datasets were generated under this model, and the planned GLMM—including a condition × webcam interaction—was refit to each simulated dataset (N= 5000).
 Power was estimated as the proportion of simulations in which the interaction term exceeded |z| = 1.96.
 The analysis script to run this power analysis is located here: https://osf.io/4trmn/files/a46g8.
 Results indicated that a total of 35 participants per group (N = 70) would provide approximately 90% power to detect the hypothesized reduction in the cohort effect and overall fixation rate under standard-quality webcam conditions.
-We will therefore recruit participants until we have 35 in each group (N = 70 total).
-We will run our study until we have 70 usable participants (35 in each group).
+Because this analysis only examines overall proportions and we plan to also examine effects across time, we will plan to recruit 50 participants in each group (N = 100 total).
+We will run our study until we have 100 usable participants (50 in each group).
 For the calibration analysis (see below), all participants who enter the study will be included.

 Materials